RootKit-Org/AI-Aimbot/README.md

 ### Over 10,000 users use the Launcher

 ### 🔴 LIVE: Aimbot Internation 2024 - Win $1,000s
 Prepare your custom code and submit it for the aimbot internation which ends later this year.
-Work alone or solo.
+Work alone or with friends.
 Check out the following videos to learn more.

 All custom code must be submitting thru the launcher. https://youtube.com/live/mtV6w2qhaNs?feature=share